 Have in mind that you are hiring someone that will most likely continue to work remotely for an extended period of time.
 Fortunately, remote work has a lot of benefits, so you can use that to your advantage.
 Once you have that, start figuring out how you can adapt to a remote setting.
 Of course, every company has a unique set of values and priorities, but below you can read some tips to get you started.

-Remote job interview preparation
+Remote job interview requires a lot of preparation

 That is if you want to do it successfully.
 Simply turning on your camera isn’t going to be enough, so make sure you are completely ready for this new normal in the pandemic world.